huangli712/ACFlow/docs/src/man/tricks.md

 8. If you want to obtain a smoother spectrum, please increase `eta`, or else reduce `eta`.
 See [`eta`](@ref stochpx_eta).

 9. If the spectrum contains many sharp features, the `constrained sampling algorithm` and `self-adaptive sampling algorithm` can help.
 See [`constrained sampling algorithm`](@ref stochpx_csa) and [`self-adaptive sampling algorithm`](@ref stochpx_ssa) for the basic principles.

+10. If you only want to change the `method` and `eta` parameters, it is not necessary to launch the StochPX solver again.
+The script `util/ppole.jl` could help.